This job posting is no longer active.

 - Properly delegate work responsibility to assigned staff and ensure that staff time is used in an efficient manner.
 Ensure the production of complete, quality work that meets the customer's needs, and that all work reflects a rational decision-making process with a solid technical basis.
 Manage and audit design work and studies performed by consultants.

-- Identify additional staffing needs and work with Chief and Assistant Chief Traffic Engineer to fill those needs.
+- Manage staff workload and identify additional staffing needs and work with Chief Traffic Engineer to fill those needs.

-- Assist Chief and Assistant Chief Traffic Engineer with administrative tasks as required.
+- Assist Chief Traffic Engineer with administrative tasks as required.

 Candidates must present the following qualifications to be considered eligible for this position: